citp/privacy-policy-historical/i/in/ins/insidegraphics.com.md

-> *The following text is extracted and transformed from the insidegraphics.com privacy policy that was archived on 2009-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090615174931id_/http%3A//www.insidegraphics.com/site/inside_graphics_privacy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the insidegraphics.com privacy policy that was archived on 2010-05-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100524151540id_/http%3A//www.insidegraphics.com/site/inside_graphics_privacy.asp) for the most accurate reproduction.*

 # inside graphics privacy policy information

   |

+Privacy Policy

 Privacy Policy for InsideGraphics.com